Free Trees for Livestock Farms

 What the Program Offers

-- Spring 2025: Select species available (25-50 of each) View species profiles here.
+- Spring 2025: Select species available (25-50 of each).
+View species profiles here.

 - Free Site-Specific Technical Assistance, including help developing simple agroforestry, grazing, or forest management plans tailored to each farm’s needs.